Lasercake/Lasercake/DEVELOPER_README.markdown

 #### Mac OS X

-git clone https://github.com/Lasercake/Lasercake.git Lasercake-0.23-clean
-mkdir Lasercake-0.23-build
-cd Lasercake-0.23-build
-cmake ../Lasercake-0.23-clean
--DCMAKE_C_COMPILER=/opt/local/bin/clang-mp-3.2
--DCMAKE_CXX_COMPILER=/opt/local/bin/clang++-mp-3.2
--DCMAKE_OSX_DEPLOYMENT_TARGET=10.5
--DCMAKE_OSX_SYSROOT=/Developer/SDKs/MacOSX10.5.sdk
--DUSE_BOOST_CXX11_LIBS=ON
-[plus above flags]

-make -j3

-Then `cpack -G DragNDrop` to create a DMG containing the .app (in a version that should start on other users' systems), a ReadMe, and an alias to /Applications for the user.
+Uses CPack DragNDrop to create a DMG containing the .app (in a version that should start on other users' systems), a ReadMe, and an alias to /Applications for the user.

-Compilers: Those paths are right if using Macports Clang.
+Compilers: The paths in release-build.py are right if using Macports Clang.
 If you have a new enough XCode, it should have a new enough Clang already.
 (I don't have the latest OS X to check.
 Apple keep including snapshot Clang versions, so I don't know which one is the first to fix all the bugs that make Clang crash when compiling Lasercake.
 Upstream Clang 3.1 is too old and upstream Clang 3.2 is new enough.)
 Recent GCC from Macports probably works too, but Apple are moving towards Clang so it's probably better to prefer Clang on Mac (all else equal).

 We target 10.6 because a good fraction of OS X users are still on it.
 Qt has abandoned any official support 10.5.
 Targeting 10.5 while